ChuksJoy/Udacity-Data-Engineering-Nanodegree/Data Pipeline/readme.md

 As part of the project, I will take screenshots at key milestones to document the progress and provide proof of work.
 These screenshots will be essential for review and validation.
 A checklist will be used at the end of each step to ensure all deliverables are collected.

-## Github Repository

-To manage the project's code and resources effectively, I will create a dedicated Github repository.
-The repository will house all the code, configurations, and documentation related to the project.

 ## Conclusion

 This project represents an exciting opportunity to contribute to the City of New York's data-driven decision-making process and enhance transparency for its citizens.
 I am eager to dive into the challenges and complexities of building this sophisticated Data Analytics platform on Azure Synapse Analytics.

-Stay tuned for more updates and progress as I embark on this journey to make the City's financial data more accessible and insightful!

----
-**Note:** If you are interested in accessing the detailed project documentation and progress, please visit the Github repository for this project: [Link to Github Repository].